 - In a large bowl, combine ricotta cheese, flour, parmesan cheese and salt

-- Roll ball into snake and, using a knife, cut snake into 1 inch pieces
+- Break off a small ball of dough and roll the ball into snake and, using a knife, cut snake into 1 inch pieces

 - Repeat until all dough is used up